Clear Lens, Orange Lens, or Both? - Blue Blocking Computer Glasses

 That is why Cryptorays offers both a “Day” style and a “Night” style.

-Wear the Day style at work or when you’re out during the day, and throw on the Night style a couple hours before bed.
+Wear the Day style at work or when you’re out during the day, and throw on the Night style a couple hours before bed to improve the quality of your sleep and feel more refreshed the next day.

-(We've also heard of people wearing the day style out to concerts and places that have a lot of bright lights so that they aren’t so impacted by them).
+(We've also heard of people wearing Cryptorays out to concerts and places that have a lot of bright lights so that they aren’t so impacted by them).

 Both the day and night styles have mostly the same features.
 The real differences come down to the color of the lenses, the amount of blue light each style blocks, and the main purpose behind each style.